yverenoir/atm-web-app/README.md

 - c) Dispense evenly according to machine's cash balance, e.g. when there's more 10$ notes than 20$ notes in the ATM, dispense more of 10$.
   This approach ensures the ATM always has the most balanced denominations for all customers.
 - d) Dispense the minimal number of notes.
+(Coin change problem)
 - e) ...

 The ask for this web app was to dispense a "roughly even mix of notes".
 To satisfy this requirement, strategy b) would